 The GLBT Studies minor at the University of Houston recognizes the scholarly importance of GLBT people and their contribution to politics and theory.
 It offers students a rich interdisciplinary framework in which to understand and critically examine this dynamic academic field.
 This minor allows students to question and analyze the complex roles and implications of sexuality, gender and sexual identity.
 In a world where GLBT people are more visible and prominent than ever before, having a strong background in GLBT history, literature, culture and theory is an increasingly valuable part of any education.
 The GLBT Studies Minor is pivotal in the mission of the University of Houston to promote diversity and equality.

 The GLBT minor is housed within the Women's, Gender & Sexuality Studies Program in the College of Liberal Arts and Social Sciences (624 AH) and is administered by Dr. Guillermo de los Reyes.
-A minor in GLBT Studies consists of:

-How to Apply for the Minor
+How to Apply for the Minors